EndPointCorp/end-point-blog/2021/03/09/spatial-queries-with-mysql.html.md

 We can avoid writing our own routines to handle spatial data by using MySQL’s built-in spatial types and methods.
 For most websites, MySQL offers a set of functions (with extended support for geographic and ellipsoid computations since version 8.0) that will provide support for most common scenarios.

-On the other hand, if we need a complex solution for a robust spacial-based enterprise application, there are alternatives like PostgreSQL’s postGIS that might be better suited to our purpose.
-MySQL lacks some features like transformations, advanced topology, or BRIN indexes, that might have an impact on our development process, depending on our needs.
+On the other hand, if we need a complex solution for a robust spacial-based enterprise application, there are alternatives like [PostgreSQL’s postGIS](https://postgis.net/) that might be better suited to our purpose.
+MySQL lacks some advanced features like transformations, custom topology handling, or BRIN indexes, that might have an impact on our development process, depending on our needs.

 ### Resources